Animatron/player/doc/scripting.md

 ## Overview

-Scripting will add to your animation an ability to react on input events, such as _mouse clicks_ or _key presses_.
+Scripting options 123 will add to your animation an ability to react on input events, such as _mouse clicks_ or _key presses_.
 For example, you can make your cat animation to follow your mouse cursor or open a web page if user clicks at a certain object or let user move an object with arrow keys, etc.

 ## The Basics